-When you have uPVC fixtures fitted to your windows and doors, they can sometimes get accidentally damaged. uPVC is a strong & lightweight material that is commonlly used in double glazing frames.
-Although uPVC can withstand knocks and bad weather, it's not entirely impenatrable.
+When you have uPVC fixtures fitted to your windows and doors, they can sometimes get accidentally damaged. uPVC is a strong & lightweight material that is commonly used in double glazing frames.
+Although uPVC can withstand knocks and bad weather, it's not entirely impenetrable.
 This is especially true when heavy objects such as ladders fall over and splits the uPVC apart.
 Not only does a damaged window or door look terrible, but it can be off putting to potential buyers if you are trying to sell or rent your property.

 DG Servicing employ skilled uPVC restoration specialists that have the expertise to restore your uPVC windows and doors back to their former glory.

 Here are some typical uPVC repairs we are able to carry out;